 On the positive side, there has been considerable theoretical and empirical progress in understand the problems of vision, how to solve them, and how the brain enables us to see with such remarkable competence.
 Hopefully this course will give you a useful and exciting introduction to the field.
+To get started, it helps to have an understanding of the interdisciplinary nature of vision science.

+Computational vision: combining disciplines

-Understanding vision requires combining approaches from psychology, neuroscience, and computation
+Combining approaches from psychology, neuroscience, and computation